gilacost/gilacost/ventures/STRAVA_SUMMARY_ERL.md

 This is looking good, well there is a warning reported by sasl that is a bit concerning, but we had an http response 🙌.

-Now that we have the capability of performing http request let us try to get our OAUTH refreshed token like in our `strava_sync.ex`.
+Now that we have the capability of performing http requests, let us try to get our OAUTH refreshed token like in our [strava_sync.ex](../strava_sync.ex).

 ```elixir
 ...